 There are many better Chromium-based browsers to consider, such as Iridium, Ungoogled Chromium, or even Brave.

 Safari is the default browser for Mac OS and iOS devices.
 Overall, Safari is not a horrible choice in terms of privacy and tracking protection – but it also cannot be recommended for a few reasons:

-- Apple is a partner in the NSA PRISM program
+- Apple is a partner in the PRISM surveillance program

 - Apple was caught “hoarding” Safari browsing history – even after it was deleted